-Isabella Cannon founded the Isabella Cannon Leadership Fellows Program in 1989.
-The Isabella Cannon Leadership Program developed from the Fellows program as a way to make leadership accessible to all Elon students.
+Isabella Cannon founded the Isabella Cannon Leadership Fellows Program (ICLP) in 1989.
+The ICLP developed from the Fellows program as a way to make leadership accessible to all Elon students.
 The ICLP was an intensive four-year program to help students realize and expand their leadership abilities.

 In May 2007, the Center celebrated the 15th anniversary of the first ICLP graduating class with an alumni reception and the Cannon Ball, along with tours and an alumni meeting.

 There are many more new and exciting initiatives that will be developed in the coming years!